IntersectMBO/lsm-tree/SECURITY.md

 upholding the highest standards of privacy.
 Together, we can work to identify and address vulnerabilities, ensuring a safer and more secure experience for all users.

+## Security model

+The `lsm-tree` library (and its child library `blockio`) are not designed for or expected to be used at a security boundary.
+Legitimate security vulnerability concerns would involve leveraging exploits through the public API of the library.
+Corrupting process memory or local disk files without going through the public API is not considered a security vulnerability.
+In particular, directly modifying the local on-disk data structures as a preparatory step within a vulnerability report is invalid, because it involves the attacker already being within the same security compartment as the software being attacked.

+* The local data files are to be considered to be within the `lsm-tree` security compartment (i.e. protected by OS security and file system and user permissions).
+Thus deliberate corruption of the local on-disk data files are not a security vulnerability (any more than deliberate corruption of the process memory would be).
+Moreover, sessions (i.e., databases), snapshots, or any part thereof should not be copied across from untrusted sources to be used as local on-disk data.
+It should be assumed that such copies can be deliberately tampered with.
+This is also *not* a security vulnerability because it crosses a security boundary.

+* The snapshot export/import feature is not currently intended to be used across a security boundary to import untrusted snapshots.
+It is only intended to allow archiving snapshots outside of the current session, for example on different file system volumes, but still within the same security compartment.
+  The snapshot format is also not intended as an external interchange format.
+  Use cases that require importing whole tables should do so via the other APIs: make an empty table and add elements in batches.
+Alternatively, a new import/export feature could be implemented that is intended to be used to import untrusted snapshots.
+This would involve code changes and would be less efficient since it would need to re-construct the table from scratch (validating the internal format is a fools errand).